dwrobel/flatcam/README.md

 - Tool Fiducials - added GUI in Preferences and entries in self.defaults dict
 - Tool Fiducials - updated the source_file object for the modified Gerber files
+- working on adding line numbers to the TextPlainEdit

 21.11.2019